Meet Sandy: Planning For The Future At Sierra WindsJune 24, 2020

-The residents of Sierra Winds are known throughout the West Valley as some of the most welcoming, sociable, and interesting seniors in the area.
+The residents of Sierra Winds, independent senior living, are known throughout the West Valley as some of the most welcoming, sociable, and interesting seniors in the area.
 Sandy French fits this description perfectly.
 As chair of the community’s Welcoming Committee, Sandy is one of the first friendly faces each new resident meets upon moving to Sierra Winds.
 Read on to learn how Sandy is planning for the future at Sierra Winds.

 This no fear, adventurous spirit is a mantra for Sandy, who followed in the footsteps of her mother and sister as a registered nurse.
 This career enabled her to easily change jobs and live in different places.
 “My favorite jobs were one in public health in Vancouver and a teaching job in Seattle,” she says.
 When asked what advice she would give to her 20-something self, Sandy offers, “Take advantage of the opportunity to do more things in life,” she says.
 “For instance, I regret not signing up for the Peace Corps.”
 WHEW!
 Why are we not surprised?

 Sandy met her husband Don on one of those trips from Seattle — this time to British Columbia (BC) to visit a friend.
 “I was actually picked-up on a beach in BC by Don’s German short hair pointer, Fritz, who ran away from his master and came to sit by me in the sand,” she tells the story.
 Don was also visiting a friend in BC.
 He worked in aerospace — for Boeing, actually, on the Space Shuttle.
 Don and Sandy married and made Seattle their home.